Browse Law Schools by State

 Do I have to go to a T14 school to get BigLaw?

 No, but it makes it significantly easier.
-At a T14 school, you can often be in the bottom half of your class and still secure a BigLaw job.
-At a regional school (like Fordham or Emory), you typically need to be in the top 25-30% of your class to secure the same position.
+At a T14 school, you can often be in the bottom half of your class and still secure BigLaw.
+At a T20–T30 school (like Vanderbilt, Fordham, or Notre Dame), you typically need to be in the top 25–30%.
+At a T50 school, you generally need top 10–15% plus Law Review.
+Location also matters — schools in NYC, D.C., and Chicago have built-in advantages.

 What GPA do I need for BigLaw at a non-T14 school?

-At most regional schools, you'll need to be in the top 10-30% of your class to be competitive for BigLaw.
+At most regional schools, you need to be in the top 10–30% of your class.
 This typically means a GPA of 3.5+ depending on the school's curve.
-Law Review membership and strong networking can also help bridge the gap.
+Law Review membership, moot court honors, and strong networking are almost essential.
+At schools like Fordham, Vanderbilt, and Boston College, the top third of the class has strong BigLaw odds due to location and firm relationships.

 Ready to Start Your BigLaw Journey?